Joanna Cherry: Transgender rights

 Cherry at a demonstration against the Gender Recognition Reform Bill on 21 December 2022.

-Cherry has argued that trans young people "must be treated like any other children with psychological problems" and called for Scotland's only gender identity clinic to be closed.
+Cherry has described trans young people as "children with psychological problems", saying they should be treated accordingly and called for Scotland's only gender identity clinic to be closed.
 Cherry has denied accusations of transphobia, stating that she approaches the issue "as a feminist" and that there was a "big dose of misogyny" in debates over Gender Recognition Act reform.
 She said that the statement "women don't have penises" is an "undeniable biological fact".
+She is a member of the Advisory Group of Sex Matters, the British gender-critical advocacy group.

-Cherry opposed reforms of the Gender Recognition Act in Scotland to allow transgender people to obtain a Gender Recognition Certificate on the basis of a statutory declaration, rather than requiring interview by a panel and medical reports.
+Cherry opposed reforms of the Gender Recognition Act in Scotland to allow transgender people to obtain a Gender Recognition Certificate on the basis of a statutory declaration, rather than requiring medical reports and evidence of having lived in the acquired gender for at least 2 years.
 She has stated that she has faced abuse over her position and that sections of the SNP with opposing views have "engaged in performative histrionics redolent of the Salem witch trials".

 Writing in The National in June 2021, Cherry stated that some veteran members of the LGBT+ community no longer felt welcome at Pride events due to their views on transgender rights, claimed that LGBT+ rights charity Stonewall's workplace inclusion schemes misrepresent the law, and stated her belief that "many same-sex attracted women and those who hold gender-critical beliefs have found themselves in a relationship of coercive control with employers, service providers and membership organisations".
 She has faced criticism from LGBT charities over her views and statements thereof.

-In November 2021, Cherry was accused of "justifying conversion therapy" for transgender people after she tweeted that a ban on conversion therapy "must not make it a criminal offence for therapists to try to help patients with gender dysphoria to feel comfortable in their birth sex".
-In the days following her comments the SNP's official LGBTQ+ wing, Out for Independence, and SNP Students both called for party leadership to remove the whip from Cherry, and for an independent investigation into transphobia in the SNP.
+In November 2021, Cherry tweeted that a ban on conversion therapy should not criminalise therapists working with patients with gender dysphoria.
+The SNP's LGBTQ+ wing, Out for Independence, and SNP Students accused her of "justifying conversion therapy" and called for the party to remove the whip from Cherry.

-Foreign policy
+Afghanistan

 In October 2021, Cherry criticised the Biden administration's actions during the withdrawal of troops from Afghanistan and the Fall of Kabul, and urged Prime Minister Boris Johnson to help the refugees fleeing the Taliban.